ibmz-community-cloud/zML/README.md

     This will construct the data to plot the ROC curve.

-11. Insert a seventh cell
+11. Insert a seventh cell.

     1. Enter the following sample Scala code.